 We had a huge variety of patterns chosen for this anything-goes CAL over the summer, and all the projects looked lovely!
 Here’s a sampling of the CAL entries (click the pic to see them all on Ravelry):

 If you’d like to join the October PlanetJune CAL, the theme is animals, and I’ve got you covered with a massive range of 109 patterns to choose from!
 Whether you prefer cats and dogs, dinosaurs and lizards, cute pets or unusual wild animals, I’ve got something for you…

 The photo above shows a small selection of your choices; to see them all, visit the animal crochet patterns page of my shop

 Then meet us in the PlanetJune Ravelry group and join the crochet-along!

 You’re automatically entered in the next monthly draw every time you write a review for a PlanetJune pattern you’ve enjoyed – and you’ll also be helping future customers make an informed decision about patterns they are considering buying.

-Congratulations, Heather and Jaclyn – I’ve emailed you both to find out which pattern you’d like as your prize!
+Congratulations, Katherine and Jaclyn – I’ve emailed you both to find out which pattern you’d like as your prize!

 I have a cute new amigurumi pattern coming soon, and two new PlanetJune Accessories on their way, plus I’m working on my Christmas design to make sure it’s ready for you in plenty of time before that last-minute Christmas rush!
 So I’ll have plenty to keep me occupied over the coming weeks…